-Eight semester hours, both WGST 204
+2. Eight semester hours, (2 courses):

-Roots of Feminism, and WGST/ECON 214
+WGST 204 Roots of Feminism

-Women in the World Economy.
+WGST/ Women in the World Economy.

+ECON 214

-3. Four semester hours in a race/ethnicity course selected from one of the following:
+3. Four semester hours (1 course) in a race/ ethnicity course selected from one of the following:

-HIST 213 Race and Ethnicity in U.S. History
+HIST 213Race and Ethnicity in U.S. HistoryWGST/Race, Gender and HealthAST/SOCI 232SJ 220Working for Social JusticeSOCI 249Inequality: Race, Class, and Gender

-WGST/ Race, Gender and Health

-AST/SOCI 232

-SJ 220 Working for Social Justice

-SOCI 249 Inequality: Race, Class, and

-Gender

-WGST/ Sisters of the African Diaspora
+WGST/ Sisters of the African Diaspora AST 210

-AST 210

-4. Twelve semester hours chosen from the list of women's and gender studies courses and electives.
+4. Twelve semester hours (3 courses) chosen from the list of Women's and Gender Studies courses and electives.
 A course taken to fulfill the race/ ethnicity requirement may not also count as an elective.
-Women's and gender studies majors who choose to complete a minor in social justice may count only one of the required Social Justice core courses as an elective in women's and gender studies.
+Women's and Gender Studies majors who choose to complete a minor in Social Justice may only count one of the required Social Justice core courses as an elective in Women's and Gender Studies.

-5. Eight semester hours with WGST 354

-Feminist Theories and advanced work chosen

-from WGST 340, 350, 353, 355, 370, 380, ENGL

-308, ENGL 398, HIST 360, , SOCI 311, or SOCI

-348. A course taken to fulfill the race/ethnicity

-requirement may not also count toward this

-requirement.
+5. Eight semester hours (2 courses) with WGST 354 Feminist Theories and advanced work chosen from WGST 350, 353, 355, 370, 380, 365 ENGL 308, ENGL 398, HIST 360, or SOCI 311.
+A course taken to fulfill the race/ethnicity requirement may not also count toward this requirement.

 Any WGST course numbered 350 and above will satisfy half of the College's Independent Learning requirement.
 Two such courses will satisfy the entire Independent Learning requirement.
-Students may also satisfy the College's Independent Learning requirement by taking appropriate courses or completing approved projects in an area other than women's and gender studies.
+Students may also satisfy the College's Independent Learning requirement by taking appropriate courses or completing approved projects in an area other than Women's and Gender Studies.